cpske/ISP/assignment/ku-polls/iteration1.md

    Include `data/` and `data/polls-v1.json` in your git repository.

 10. When you finish and test everything, open a **Pull Request** to merge.
-   Then, take a break.
-Afterwards, review your own work, and **merge** branch `iteration1` into `master`.
+    - Then, take a break.  *Really*.

+11. After a break, review your own work, then:
+    - **merge** branch `iteration1` into `master` (or `main`).
 It should be a simple "fast forward" merge.
+    - close the Pull Request on Github.
+There are multiple ways to do this.
+    - *Note:* Github can merge the branch and close the Pull Request with a single click.
+But then you must "pull" master to your local repo.

 ### Suggestions